teambit/bit/src/extensions/pkg/readme.md

 }
 ```

-The auto-publishing during export is triggered only when this `publishConfig` is set
+The auto-publishing during export is triggered only when this `publishConfig` or `name` is set

 #### Placeholders